Sound technicians use technical knowledge and expertise to produce and manipulate the sound for performances and recordings

-Sound technicians are required to assemble, operate and maintain the technical equipment used to record, amplify, enhance, mix or reproduce sound.
+As a sound technician, it's your responsibility to assemble, operate and maintain the technical equipment used to record, amplify, enhance, mix or reproduce sound.

-They identify the sound requirements for a given task or situation and perform the appropriate actions to produce this sound.
+You'll identify the sound requirements for a given task or situation and perform the appropriate actions to produce this sound.

-- broadcasting (radio or television);
+- broadcasting (radio or television)

-- live performance (theatre, music, dance);
+- live performance (theatre, music, dance).

-- production - the recording of all sound on set or on location;
+- production - the recording of all sound on set or on location

 - post-production - the balancing, mixing, editing and enhancing of pre-recorded audio.